maludwig/solium-project/README.md

 $ npm test
 ```

-You will need Serverless if you want to publish this to AWS:
+You will need Serverless if you want to publish this to AWS, this command installs it globally:
 ```
 $ npm install -g serverless
 ```